The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 “The New Psychology of Leadership” changes the game of leadership’s literature.

-It is based on evidence, deep psychological investigation and real, platitude-free advice grounded on both evidence, top-notch real-world analysis and deep psychological understanding.
+It is based on evidence, deep psychological investigation, and real, platitude-free advice grounded on both evidence, high-quality real-world analysis and deep psychological understanding.

 I read it on Kindle and I highlighted 31620 words (by comparison that’s a wall of text 9 times longer than this review).